lulav/LRS_Documentation/docs/repos/repository/repo_sc_code.md

 ### Droop Down Menu

-Branch drop down menu exists above the code table, lising all branches the repositoory have.
+Branch drop down menu exists above the code table, listing all branches the repository have.

 ### Readme File

-The readme.md file of the repoository shown under the coode table.
+The readme.md file of the repository shown under the code table.

 ## Detailed Code Screen

-Choosing a specific file or a branch from the [roop Down Menu](#droop-down-menu) opens a new view of the code which contains:
+Choosing a specific file or a branch from the [drop Down Menu](#droop-down-menu) opens a new view of the code which contains:

-- Code Tree - contains the direcotries and files as [described above](#directories-and-files-description).
+- Code Tree - contains the directories and files as [described above](#directories-and-files-description).
 - Preview of the directory or file chosen
 - search Box to find a file
 - Drop down menu to choose a different branch